Last Updated on

 - Stage your art.
 Have it hanging on a wall.
 Customers like when they can see what a piece of art would look like hanging on a wall or sitting on a shelf.

-- Add some décor near the art.
+- Add some decor near the art.
 Stage it just like it would be displayed in a home.

 - Take close up pictures of your art.
 People like to see the texture of the art.

-Add the Details for your Listing
+Add Details For Your Listing

 Title – Add a title for your listing.
 Use words that people might use to search for the art you are selling.
-The searchable terms or keywords should be located at the front of the title.
+The searchable terms or keywords should be at the front of the title.
 There is a 140 character limit.

 Here is an example of a title I might use for one of my dog drawings, “Graphite Pencil Dog Drawing Lucy.”

-About this Listing – In the first dropdown menu specify if your item is handmade, craft supplies, or vintage.
+About this Listing – In the first drop-down menu specify if your item is handmade, craft supplies, or vintage.

 Category – Specify what category your item belongs in.
 This will help buyers find your listing.